 The Legal Function is organized into four divisions that correspond roughly to the organizational structure of the Bank.
 The Function handles the Bank's legal work, including managing the Bank’s involvement in litigation, conducting transactions and formulating general policy, participating in negotiations, as well as drafting and reviewing documents, contracts and correspondence.
 It consists of the following divisions:

-The Bank Supervision and Markets Division provides legal support in the areas of bank regulation and supervision, bank and bank holding company applications under authority delegated by the Board of Governors, capital markets (including open market operations), routine and emergency Discount Window liquidity operations, and the domestic and international payments and settlement systems policy and oversight.
-The Division leader also oversees the New York Fed’s Bank Applications Function.
+The Bank Supervision and Markets Division provides legal support in the areas of bank and bank holding company regulation and supervision, bank and bank holding company applications under authority delegated by the Board of Governors, capital markets (including open market operations), routine and emergency Discount Window liquidity operations, and the domestic and international payments and settlement systems policy and oversight.
+The division supports the supervision of financial institution, designated under the Dodd-Frank Act as subject to Board supervision because of their systemic importance.
+The Division leader also oversees the Federal Reserve Bank of New York’s Bank Applications Function.

-The Corporate Affairs Division provides legal support on issues related to human resources (including diversity, equal employment opportunity, benefits and employment relations), immigration, records management, tax compliance, public information and corporate governance.
-The division leader also oversees the Corporate Secretary's Office, and works closely with the Bank's Ethics Office on ethics matters and conflict resolutions.
+The Corporate Affairs Division advises Bank management on issues related to human resources; immigration; tax compliance; diversity; corporate governance; access to information and records management; government oversight; and ethics.
+The division leader also oversees the Corporate Secretary's Office (CSO), and works closely with the Bank's Ethics Office.

-Attorneys, investigators and staff in the Enforcement, Litigation, Protection and Investigations Division (ELPI) investigate possible violations of law as well as unsafe and unsound banking practices by banking institutions and institution-affiliated parties and recommend and draft enforcement actions.
-In addition, ELPI handles all litigation in which the Bank has an interest, and conducts internal investigations involving potential violations of Bank policies.
-ELPI senior management is also responsible for the Federal Reserve law enforcement officers who ensure the physical security of the Bank's property and employees.
+Attorneys, investigators and staff in the Enforcement, Litigation, and Investigations Division (ELI) investigate possible violations of law and unsafe and unsound banking practices by banking institutions and institution-affiliated parties and recommend and draft enforcement actions for approval by the Board of Governors.
+In addition, ELI handles all litigation in which the Bank has an interest and conducts internal investigations involving potential violations of Bank policies.

-The Financial Services, Technology and Contracts Division provides legal support for the Bank's Financial Services Group, Technology Services Group and the Wholesale Product Office.
-The division also supports the Bank's account relationships with foreign central banks and international organizations as well as handles contract and procurement matters for the Bank.
+The Financial Services, Technology and Contracts Division provides legal support for the Bank's Financial Services Group, Technology Services Group and the Wholesale Product Office—which oversees the Fedwire Funds Service, the Fedwire Securities Service, and the National Settlement Service; provides legal advice on matters involving the Bank's account relationships with depository institutions, the Treasury Department, foreign central banks and international organizations; and handles all contracting and procurement matters for the Bank.

-The Bank Applications Function coordinates, analyzes, evaluates and recommends Federal Reserve action on a variety of proposals by domestic and foreign banking organizations.
-The Function also contributes to the formulation of Federal Reserve policy relating to these matters.
-In addition, it educates the banking community (both local and foreign) about U.S. laws and regulations relating to mergers, acquisitions and expansionary activities and assists in proposing amendments to applicable laws and regulations.
+The Bank Applications Function coordinates, analyzes, evaluates, and recommends Federal Reserve action on a variety of proposals by domestic and foreign banking organizations.
+The function assists in proposing amendments to applicable laws and regulations and contributes to the formulation of Federal Reserve policy on application matters.
+In addition, it educates local and foreign banking communities about U.S. laws and regulations relating to mergers, acquisitions and expansionary activities.

-The Compliance Function identifies, monitors and remediates legal, regulatory and reputational risks to the New York Fed.
+The Compliance Function promotes sound programs and policies designed to mitigate legal risks and protect the Bank's reputation.
 It comprises three business areas: the Compliance Department, the Assurance and Advisory Services Unit and the Ethics Office.
+In addition, the head of Compliance oversees the Bank’s Record’s Management Function.

 The Assurance and Advisory Services Unit independently evaluates the compliance programs of the Bank's business functions, including activities outsourced to independent service providers.
 It also provides advisory services to senior Bank management and Bank business functions.

-In addition, the head of Compliance oversees the Records Management Function.
-This function establishes guidelines and procedures for the management and retention of all Bank records and information as well as supports the efforts of Bank business areas to manage their records in an orderly, efficient and accountable manner.
+The Records Management Function establishes guidelines and procedures for the management and retention of all Bank records and information.
+In addition, it supports the efforts of Bank business areas with the management of their records in an orderly, efficient and accountable manner.
+The CSO is responsible for the corporate secretarial functions and curatorial functions of the Bank.